matdombrock/Tidalua/README.md

 - `d` - Debug mode

 # Scripting
+- There are 8 oscillators total.
+- Only the first oscillator is enabled by default.
+    - Use `enable(oscillator_number)` to enable others.
+- Oscillator numbers start at 1.
+  - Lua indexes start at 1 in general.
+- Most functions that take an `oscillator_numer` param will default to 1 if not provided.
+- Lua scripts are run in full before the any samples are generated
+    - This means whatever the last state the script leaves the synth in is what will be heard.
 - Scripts are run periodically as the synth is running (once per tick).
 - Scripts will "hot reload" as the synth is running.
 Providing a "live coding" environment.
 - Scripts are run in the context of the synth.